 ECSU has around £6000 / year to allocate clubs and societies, but our funding request amount to around £12000 / year.
-To allocate scarce resources against multiple needs, the allocation committee follow the funding guidelines set out in the ECSU constitution:
+To allocate scarce resources against multiple needs, the allocation committee use the following guidelines:

-- The society should be open to all Emmanuel undergraduates.
-In the context of sports teams or musical groups this means holding trials/auditions open to everyone even if only the best are then chosen.
-The exception to this principle is gender specific sports.
+The society should be open to all Emmanuel undergraduates with the exception of gender specific sports[^2].
+In the context of sports teams or musical groups, trials/auditions must be open to everyone even if only the best applicants are then chosen.

-- Societies with higher than average costs per person should not be surprised if their members are asked to provide a subscription towards their relatively expensive hobby.
+Societies with higher than average costs per person should not be surprised if their members are asked to provide a subscription.

 What should I do if my club suddenly needs more money?

-If the amounts allocated simply aren't enough for your club to function, your club incurs unexpected costs or runs out of money, then please contact the Treasurer.
+If the amounts allocated are not enough for your club to function or your club incurs unexpected costs or runs out of money, then please contact the Treasurer via email@example.com.